Quanzhou Fujian, China Travel Guide

 Your choices as a traveler significantly Quanzhou.

-Interact with locals with politeness and an open mind.
+Mingle with the local community with politeness and an open mind.
 Basic Chinese phrases.

 Learn about and adhere to local customs and etiquette, especially when visiting religious sites.